On Our Own (Bobby Brown song)

 "On Our Own" is a song by American singer Bobby Brown from the soundtrack of the 1989 Columbia motion picture Ghostbusters II.
 It was released as a single on May 30, 1989.
 It peaked at number one on the US Billboard Hot Black Singles chart for one week and at number two on the Billboard Hot 100 for three weeks.
-Outside the US, it reached number one in New Zealand for three weeks and became a top-five hit in Canada, Ireland, and the United Kingdom.
-In October 2025, Billboard ranked the 25 Greatest Halloween Songs of all time.
-The song ranked at #5.
+Outside the US, it reached number one in Canada and New Zealand and became a top-five hit in Ireland and the United Kingdom.

 Music video

 The video was filmed in May 1989 and released in June.
-The video features several guest appearances by celebrities including Jane Curtin, Malcolm Forbes, Iman, Sally Kirkland, Rick Moranis, Joey and Marky Ramone of the Ramones, Christopher Reeve, Nona Hendryx, Lori Singer, Doug E. Fresh, and Donald Trump.
+The video features several guest appearances by celebrities including Jane Curtin, Malcolm Forbes, Iman, Sally Kirkland, Rick Moranis, Joey and Marky Ramone of the Ramones, Christopher Reeve, Nona Hendryx, Lori Singer, Doug E. Fresh, Big Daddy Kane and Donald Trump.
 Additionally, there are scenes from Ghostbusters II, interspersed with New York City locations such as the Trump Tower, World Trade Center, and Plaza Hotel.